Zafrilla, tablets 2 mg 28 pcs

 With caution

-History of depression, history of ectopic pregnancy, arterial hypertension, chronic heart failure, migraine with aura, diabetes mellitus without vascular complications, hyperlipidemia, history of deep vein thrombophlebitis, presence of VTE in a personal and family history (see “Special Precautions”). sect.
-“Special Precautions”).
+History of depression, history of ectopic pregnancy, arterial hypertension, chronic heart failure, migraine with aura, diabetes mellitus without vascular complications, hyperlipidemia, history of deep vein thrombophlebitis, personal and family history of VTE (see section “Special Instructions”).

-Adverse reactions (ARs) are more common in the first months after initiation of Zafrilla® therapy and decrease with continued treatment.
-Changes in bleeding patterns, such as “smeary” bleeding, irregular bleeding or amenorrhea, are possible.
-The most common BPs reported during treatment with dienogestem are headache, breast discomfort, depressed mood, and acne.
+Adverse reactions (ARs) most often occur in the first months after starting therapy with Zafrilla® and decrease with continued treatment.
+Changes in bleeding patterns may occur, such as spotting, irregular bleeding, or amenorrhea.
+The most common adverse reactions observed during treatment with dienogest are headache, breast discomfort, depressive mood and acne.

-In addition, most patients receiving dienogest change their menstrual bleeding patterns.
-During the first 90 days of therapy with dienogest, the following types of menstrual disorders were observed: amenorrhea, infrequent bleeding, frequent bleeding, irregular bleeding, and prolonged bleeding.
+In addition, in most patients receiving dienogest, the pattern of menstrual bleeding changes.
+During the first 90 days of dienogest therapy, the following types of menstrual irregularities were observed: amenorrhea, infrequent bleeding, frequent bleeding, irregular bleeding, prolonged bleeding.

-The frequency of HP was calculated from pooled data from four clinical trials that included 332 patients (100%).
+The incidence of ADR was calculated based on pooled data from four clinical studies that included 332 patients (100%).

 Blood and lymphatic system disorders